Brice-sogilis/e2e-kata/README.md

 + ...

 You can do it TDD style: add a simple cram test in a stage_n folder and iterate from here ;)

+## Contribute

+While improving your solution, you may probably end up with a better one than the reference.
+Feel free to replace it with your implementation, and update the reference tests accordingly.
+Setting **UPDATE_REF=true** when running the Makefile(s) **reference-tests** target automatically update the references in cram test files.